 - Serverless Authentication Example Using AWS Cognito

 1. Why to use AWS Lambda?

 AWS Lambda’s key advantage is that it eliminates the requirement for traditional compute services, lowering operational costs and complexity.
-The benefits of using AWS Lambda include speedier development, better operational management, scaling, and lower operational costs.
+The benefits of using AWS Lambda include speedier development, better operational management, scaling, and cost savings.

-Lambda will also take care of frequent changes in memory utilization.
-One of the most preferred reasons is because It uses the fundamentals of the “Pay as you go” charging approach.
-With charges based on the amount of RAM utilized, the number of requests made, and the execution time in milliseconds.
-As a result, implementing AWS Lambda eliminates the need for traditional computing services and infrastructure.
-This, in turn, lowers the cost and complexity of your IT operations, speeds up development, and simplifies scaling, and also takes care of security patches.
+Lambda function will also take care of frequent changes in memory utilization and infrastructure management.
+One of the most preferred reasons to choose AWS Lambda is because it uses the fundamentals of the “Pay as you go” charging approach.
+AWS lambda will charge you based on the amount of RAM utilized, the number of user requests made, and the execution duration rounded in milliseconds.
+As a result, implementing AWS Lambda eliminates the need for traditional computing services and infrastructure maintenance.
+This, in turn, lowers the cost and complexity of your IT operations, speeds up development, simplifies scaling, and also takes care of security patches.

-1.1 Serverless Website is an Epic Example with AWS Lambda
+2.1 Operating Serverless Websites is an Epic Example of AWS Lambda use cases

-This is one of the most compelling use cases for Lambda’s pricing model and S3-hosted static websites.
+This is one of the most compelling AWS Lambda use cases in terms of pricing model and S3-hosted static websites.
 Consider putting the web frontend on S3 and using Cloudfront caching to speed up the content delivery.
 API Gateway HTTPS endpoints allow the web frontend to deliver queries to Lambda functions.
 It is feasible to run a whole website on serverless architecture and platforms using this configuration.